Walk ‘n’ roll through the Garden of the Gods in Colorado

 Some family members and I took our chances on a rainy-day visit, thinking we’d have more elbow room as others stayed away.
 We found that, despite the raindrops, the overflow lots still were filling quickly.

-Our group first stopped at the visitor center to get oriented.
+Our group first stopped at the Garden of the Gods visitor center to get oriented.
 The two-story structure, with its rough, reddish exterior, complements the landscape.
 Inside are interactive exhibits, an information desk, a theater, and a cafe.

 You can set up one of many tours of the area offered: self-guided, audio, ranger-led, e-bike, Segway, trolley (shown here), horseback, Jeep, or your own car.